 In fact, you'll have the opposite problem in the modern age of guitar, as there are so many options in the lower price brackets that you'll need to know your stuff to pick out the gems.
 So to help you make the right decision, we've put together this guide with some of the biggest names in the guitar game like Taylor, Martin, Fender, and more to give you a beautiful-sounding acoustic guitar for less.

-We've included some in depth buying advice at the end of this guide, so if you'd like to read more about the best budget acoustic guitars, click the link.
-If you’d rather get to our top choices, keep scrolling.
+We've included some exhaustive buying advice at the end of this guide, with common questions answered by our expert team of writers in case you're buying for the first time or just want to know more.
+If you’d rather get to our top choices, then keep on scrolling.